kachayev/fn.py/README.md

 # Fn.py: enjoy FP in Python

-Despite the fact the Python is not pure-functional programming language, it's multi-paradigm PL and it gives you enough freedom to take credits from functional programming approach.
+Despite the fact that Python is not pure-functional programming language, it's multi-paradigm PL and it gives you enough freedom to take credits from functional programming approach.
 There are theoretical and practical advantages to the functional style:

 * Formal provability
 * Modularity